The 20 Best Facial Paralysis Doctors Near Me in Galveston, TX

 English

-Brian Wong is an Ophthalmologist and a Plastic Surgeon in Galveston, Texas.
+Brian Wong is an Ophthalmologist practicing medicine in Galveston, Texas.
 Dr. Wong is rated as an Advanced provider by MediFind in the treatment of Facial Paralysis.
-His top areas of expertise are Eyelid Drooping, Ptosis, Cataract, and Graves Disease.
+He is also highly rated in 29 other conditions, according to our data.
+His clinical expertise encompasses Ptosis, Eyelid Drooping, Cataract, and Graves Disease.

 Learn about our expert tiers